nathanielcastillo/Bellabeat-Fitness-Data/README.md

 ![
 ](https://github.com/nathanielcastillo/Bellabeat-Fitness-Data/blob/main/Images/Correlation%20Values.png)

-The R value indicates how strong the correlation is from a scale of -1 to 1 The R^2 value is one way to show how reliable the result is from a scale of 0 to 1
+The R value indicates how strong the correlation is from a scale of -1 to 1
+The R^2 value is one way to show how reliable the correlation is from a scale of 0 to 1

+The Avg Intensity value has the strongest and most reliable correlation to Calories Burned followed by Step Total

+Very Active Mins is the Activity Type that has the strongest and most reliable correlation to Calories Burned

+Users who wish to burn the most calories can try increasing their step total, their very active minutes and high average intensity activities
+However it is important to note that correlation does not imply causation
+There may be other factors that are influencing the amount of calories burned.

 # Act
 ## Recommendations